-- Based on Public Works' review of its current project delivery approaches, a Project Controls Group was formed to provide support to infrastructure projects by providing cutting edge project scheduling, information gathering, tracking, and reporting.
-This quarter, project schedule templates were finalized and standardized operating procedures for the Project Controls Group were developed. - 2.
-Public Works has finalized negotiations with the selected project management software vendor to develop a new Program Management Control System to provide integrated program and project management functions for the Construction Management Branch.
-The contract was approved and awarded by the Board on October 4, 2022.
-Notice to Proceed has been issued to Procore and first phase implementation will begin in January 2023. - 3.
+- 1. Based on Public Works' review of its current project delivery approaches, a Project Controls Group was formed to provide support to infrastructure projects by providing cutting edge project scheduling, information gathering, tracking, and reporting.
+This quarter, project schedules were updated following the latest templates, and internal and external reports were developed. - 2.
+The new Program Management Control System to provide integrated program and project management functions for the Construction Management Branch is proceeding forward with the implementation phase for Phase I, which includes Public Works and the Chief Executive Office.
+Discovery meetings with the software vendor and internal stakeholders are ongoing to develop the software program to the County's business process requirements. - 3.
 Public Works continues to utilize its Implementation Committee and Formation Team of internal stakeholders representing various core service area infrastructure projects sponsors, service providers, and project managers to develop and implement the optimum model for an outcome based, 21st Century, integrated infrastructure project delivery system.
 This system will optimize processes, is customer-oriented, efficient, effective, and innovative.
 Standardized processes and procedures are being implemented utilizing improved tools and technologies to support infrastructure project delivery across the Enterprise.